JeremyRand/namecoin.org/team/index.md

 ## Phelix

 **Lead Windows Developer & Community Organizer** <br>
 Phelix (who goes by a pseudonym) is our lead Windows developer, and works on namecoind, Namecoin-Qt, NMControl, and other projects such as ANTPY.
-Phelix also handles financial matters and (along with Jeremy and Indolering) fundraising, and is our longest-serving team member.
+Phelix also handles financial matters and (along with Jeremy) fundraising, and is our longest-serving team member.

 ## Ryan Castellucci